Lebanese Uruguayans

-There are about 53,000 to 75,000 Lebanese Uruguayans, or Uruguayans of Lebanese origin.
+There are about 80,000 Lebanese Uruguayans, or Uruguayans of Lebanese origin.
 The Lebanese are one of the larger non-European communities, though still not as large a group as most European groups.
 Relations between Uruguay and Lebanon have always been close.

 History

 The first Lebanese immigrants to Uruguay arrived in the 1860s, settling in Montevideo around Juan Lindolfo Cuestas street.
 These early immigrants were mainly Maronite Christians, speaking only Arabic.
-The last great influx of Lebanese came in the 1920s along with other nationalities like Syrians and Europeans.
+The last great influx of Lebanese came in the 1920s along with other nationalities like Europeans.
 Between 1908 and 1930, Montevideo's population doubled.
 Some of them also settled in the frontier city of Rivera.

 On January 21, 1924, the Apostolic Missionary of Maronites was established by decree in Uruguay.
 On March 10, 1925, Monseñor Shallita arrived in Montevideo from Naples to lead the mission.

 The early settlers faced some discrimination as "Asiatics", and a few were unable to adapt and returned to their homeland.
 However, most became established as small businessmen and entrepreneurs, and successfully adjusted to the society of their adopted country.
 Although retaining some cultural characteristics, notably the Lebanese cuisine, most Uruguayans of Lebanese origin no longer speak Arabic and have fully assimilated.

 In 1997, the house speaker of Uruguay visited Lebanon and met Patriarch Sfeir.
 He noted that the 99-seat parliament in Uruguay included two members with Lebanese origins including himself.
 In 1954 there were 15,000 people of Lebanese descent living in Uruguay.
-By 2009 the number had grown to between 53,000 and 70,000.
-In July 2009, the Lebanese Society in Uruguay celebrated its 75th anniversary.
+By 2009 the number had grown to between 53,000 and 80,000.
 The 2011 Uruguayan census revealed 136 people who declared Lebanon as their country of birth.

+Lebanese-Uruguayans have their own institutions: